-in Bali is very reasonably priced compared to other top tourist destinations around the world.
-Rooms in basic 2-star hotels (perhaps US$20 or so in Bali) can easily compare with Travelodge accommodation which can cost e.g. in North California US$150 per night, and there they don’t provide ANY service at all.
+Accommodation in Bali is very reasonably priced compared to other top tourist destinations around the world.
+Rooms in basic 2 or 3-star hotels (perhaps US$20-30 or so in Bali) can easily compare with accommodation which can cost US$150 per night in the US or Singapore, Europe etc. – and there they don’t provide ANY service at all.

 The bottom line is that accommodation of any kind in Bali is still a great bargain, and in every category you get more than you pay for.

-If you brought an International Driver’s License, you can rent motor bikes from Rupiah 50,000 to Rupiah 85,000 per day, and five to ten year old self-drive cars (Jimmy or Toyota "Kijang") cost from 250,000 Rupiah to 400,000 Rupiah per day.
+If you brought an International Driver’s License, you can rent motor bikes from Rupiah 50,000 to Rupiah 85,000 per day, and five to ten year old self-drive cars (Jimmy or Toyota "Kijang") cost from 300,000 Rupiah to 500,000 Rupiah per day.
 Newer models are more expensive, and luxury cars such as a Volvo limousine or a new Toyota "Land Cruiser" will cost US$150 to US$250 and more per day.
-Gasoline prices have been raised several times in the past, and Premium leaded gasoline is now 6,500 Rupiah per liter.
+Gasoline prices have been raised several times in the past, and Premium leaded gasoline is now 6,500 Rupiah per liter (which might rise soon).

 Everywhere in tourist areas you’ll be offered "transport, transport", and the rates are negotiable.
-However, the cars of some of these guys can be quite old..
-Although most drivers initially seem to be very friendly a few are real con artists and waste hours of your precious vacation by bringing you to shops you never wished to visit because they want to earn a commission on your purchases.
+However, the cars of some of these guys are newer, some are older.
+Although most drivers initially seem to be very friendly a few are real “artists” and waste hours of your precious vacation by bringing you to shops you never wished to visit because they want to earn a commission on your purchases.

 We think, however, it’s much more relaxing to have someone who knows his way around behind the wheel than to drive yourself through Bali’s traffic.
 You can fully enjoy the sights, don’t have to worry about getting lost, and there’s always somebody to watch the car and your belongings when you go for a meal or sightseeing.
 A driver with a decent AC car for 10h can be rented starting 450.000-750.000Rp.
 Always make sure to negotiate with gasoline incliuded, to avoid unnecessary discussions at the end of the day!

-If you’ve rented a private villa for your stay in Bali, your house staff will do the shopping at the local "warungs" and supermarkets and prepare delicious meals according to your instructions.
-Your savings on food and beverage will be about US$40 to US$60 per person per day compared to what you’d spend in a top hotel.
+If you’ve rented a private villa for your stay in Bali, your house staff can do the shopping at the local "warungs" and supermarkets and prepare delicious meals according to your instructions.
 This way you can enjoy delicious meals and all your favorite snacks and drinks – at unbelievably low prices.